isabella232/Curriculum-Developer-Takehome-Test/README.md

 **Your Section:** We need some help with the section on the Horizontal Pod Autoscaler.
 This section will start with understanding the benefits of the HPA, and show the student how to use it.
 Later, we will show how to monitor HPA to ensure everything is running as it should.
 Create an introduction video and 15 minutes worth of hands on exercises that demonstrate the benefit of the horizontal pod autoscaler.
 Start and end wherever you want, but include some notes about what will have happened before and after your section.

+**Demo Environment:**

+1. Create an account on Katacoda and link it to your GitHub account
+2. Clone the repo you created for Katacoda and copy the Interview1 folder in this repo to the one you cloned.
+3. This is a two node cluster (master & node01).Kubernetes is configured and ready to use on master.
+4. See below for more on how to use the files in the Katacoda environment.

 ## Choice #2 - APM Trace Search
 **Target Persona:** The person taking this course is already using the basic features of APM and wants to add trace search to their existing services.